-Therefore, Lincoln University must submit a Clery Report for this facility.
-This report contains useful safety and crime prevention information, and the Lincoln University Police Department encourages commuters and faculty and staff to use this document as a guide for safe practices on and off campus.
-The LUPD works closely with Ft.
-Leonard Wood Police to obtain the information needed to compile this report.
+The Lincoln University Police Department (LUPD) works closely with many other university departments, as well as other law enforcement agencies, to obtain the information needed to compile this report.
+This report contains useful safety and crime prevention information.
+The Lincoln University Police Department encourages commuter and residential students, faculty, and staff to use this document as a guide for safe practices on and off campus.